LL-Pengfei/CS1010-AY1819S1-Personal/docs/25-tower.md

 ### Problem 25.1

 Suppose that we add a new restriction to the Tower of Hanoi puzzle.
-Let's say that the disks are on Peg A (or Peg 1) to begin with, and we are only allowed to move a disk either to Peg A from another peg or from Peg A to another peg.
-In other words, we cannot move the disks between Peg B or Peg C.
+Let's say that the disks are on Peg A (or Peg 1) to begin with, and {++ we want to move the disk to Peg C (or Peg 3). ++} We are only allowed to move a disk either to {-- Peg A --} Peg B from another peg or from {-- Peg A --} Peg B to another peg.
+In other words, we cannot move the disks between {-- Peg B or Peg C. --} Peg A and Peg C directly.

 Change the recursive algorithm above to solve the Tower of Hanoi with this new restriction.
 How many steps (use big O notation) are needed now?